 The WRIT process under California State law is the process by which a convicted contractor can appeal the proposed decision and ultimate decision of the Registrar.

-The contractor can file a Writ Petition 30 days after the Registrar makes his/her ultimate decision.
+The contractor can file a Writ Petition 30 days after the Registrar makes their ultimate decision.
 The petition begins the appeals process.

-The appeal is heard by a California Superior Court, which reviews all of the evidence that was presented in the administrative hearing.
+The California Superior Court hears the appeal, which reviews all of the evidence from the administrative hearing.

 The Court will affirm the Registrar’s decision if it finds that it is more likely than not that the Registrar made a decision that was reasonable.
 Reasonableness is based upon the evidence presented at the hearing.

 Yes.
-A contractor can file for reinstatement if his/her license was suspended or revoked by the CSLB.17
+A contractor can file for reinstatement if the CSLB suspended or revoked their license.17

 If the Board restores the contractor’s license, the contractor must post a disciplinary bond/contractor bond of at least $15,000 before resuming as a contractor.18